 We are a Community Development charity based in the Hangleton and Knoll ward of Brighton and Hove in South East England.
 A part of the community since 1983 we are a project working for the community with the community and managed by the community.

-Right from the start local residents have shaped and developed the project to become what it is today; a model of good practice for how a community is able to develop and manage it's own resources.
+Right from the start local residents have shaped and developed the Hangleton and Knoll Project (HKP) to become what it is today; a model of good practice for how a community is able to develop and manage its own resources.

-This website provides an overview of the Project's aims, our history, some examples of our current activities in the community and contact details should you wish to get in touch with us.
+This website provides an overview of the Project's aims, our history, some examples of our current activities in the community and contact details for our teams and services should you wish to get in touch with us.

-The Hangleton and Knoll send out a regular E Newsletter, "HKP's What's on in Hangleton & Knoll", keeping people informed of HKP Service Updates, Events, Activities, Courses and Classes.
-If you would like to stay informed please subscribe to HKP’s E Newsletter here
+Our regular E-Newsletter, "HKP's What's on in Hangleton & Knoll", keeps people informed of HKP service updates, events, activities, courses and classes.
+If you would like to receive our regular email newsletter please subscribe to HKP’s E-Newsletter here.

 - 11th November 2021 : Draft minutes of the 27.10.21 West Area Health Forum meeting, copies of the Mental Health Community Transformation Programme and Primary Care Network (PCN) Developments presentation and details of the free, 1:1 digital health support drop-ins running on Friday mornings at St Richard’s Church and Community Centre.

 - 3rd November 2021 : The West Hove Prescribe To Thrive Partnership are offering free Social Prescribing sessions for all West Hove residents with ongoing physical or mental health concerns, or who feel they need a boost to stop their health declining, from now until the end of March 2022.

 Social Prescribing is an NHS programme to support anyone whose personal circumstances are affecting their health and/or wellbeing.
 This video explains more about what Social Prescribing is and the potential benefits